fatmazgucc/cpp-workspace/README.md

 # cpp-workspace
 I took an C++ course on Udemy.
-Some of the simple homeworks for the i have done are hereç.
+Some of the simple homeworks for the course i have done are here.